./ahmedhashim

 git push origin main

-If I need to access it from different machines without juggling the hard drive between them, I setup the bare repo on a VPS via ssh and have it hosted on a subdomain:
+If I need to access it from different machines without juggling the hard drive between them, I set up the bare repo on a VPS via ssh and host it on a subdomain:

 git remote set-url origin [email protected]:experiment.git